 The various types of chard are especially beloved in Italian cuisine, but that doesn’t mean you can’t give this leafy green an Asian spin in a stir-fry.

-Prepared like this, it cooks quickly, and is a delightful side dish served on its own, or with rice or noodles.
-Round this meal out with simply prepared tofu, tempeh, or seitan dish.
+Prepared this way, it cooks quickly and is a delightful side dish served on its own, or with rice or noodles.
+Round this meal out with a simply prepared tofu, tempeh, or seitan dish.
 You can swap in savoy cabbage for the napa.

-A bit about chard, a valued leafy green vegetable
+A bit about chard, an abundant leafy green

 Chard, a garden vegetable that grows abundantly, is related to both beets and spinach.
 It’s sometimes generically called Swiss chard, which is indeed one variety, even when referring to another variety.